ly-schneider/bless2n-food-system/bfs-cloud/README.md

 - Create or update these secrets in Azure Portal > Key Vaults > `<kv-name>` > Secrets, or via CI/CD.
 - The previous `shared_config` module and its separate env have been removed; no extra Terraform step is required.

-### Custom Domains (Managed Certs + Delegated Subzone)
+### Custom Domains (Managed Certs + DNS Optional)
-- Each app supports an optional `custom_domains` list to bind hostnames using ACA-managed certificates.
+- Each app supports an optional `custom_domains` list to bind hostnames using ACA‑managed certificates.
-- Production creates an Azure DNS zone for `food.bless2n.ch` only.
-The parent zone `bless2n.ch` stays at your provider.
-- With the current config, Terraform does not create TXT/CNAME records; you will add them manually after delegating the subdomain.
+- If you provide a DNS zone (name + RG), Terraform now:
+  - Creates the required TXT `asuid.<host>` record using the Container App verification ID.
+  - Creates the CNAME `<host>` → `<app azurecontainerapps.io fqdn>`.
+  - Requests an ACA managed certificate and binds it to the app.
+- If you don’t provide a DNS zone, you can manage DNS at any provider (Cloudflare, Route53, etc.): add TXT/CNAME there and Terraform will still request/bind the managed certificate once validation passes.
 - Apex records are not supported with CNAMEs; use subdomains under `food.bless2n.ch`.

 Example per-app config under `config.apps` in `envs/<env>/main.tf`: